JoeFernando/nsw_2021_corona/readme.md

 __Model used__

--   The forecast model is based on the SIR Model for Spread of Disease and adoped from this blog post <https://blog.ephorie.de/covid-19-the-case-of-germany>
+-   The forecast model is based on the SIR Model for Spread of Disease and adopted from this blog post <https://blog.ephorie.de/covid-19-the-case-of-germany>

 __Key Assumptions__